OpenVPN/terraform-provider-openvpn-cloud/templates/resources/host.md

 page_title: "cloudconnexa_host Resource - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use cloudconnexa_host to create an OpenVPN Cloud host.
+  Use cloudconnexa_host to create an Cloud Connexa host.
 ---

 # cloudconnexa_host (Resource)

-Use `cloudconnexa_host` to create an OpenVPN Cloud host.
+Use `cloudconnexa_host` to create an Cloud Connexa host.